zio/zio/docs/datatypes/stream/zsink.md

 ### From Hub

 `Hub` is an asynchronous data type in which publisher can publish their messages to that and subscribers can subscribe to take messages from the `Hub`.
-The `ZSink.fromHub` takes a `ZHub` and returns a `ZSink` which publishes each element to that `ZHub`.
+The `ZSink.fromHub` takes a `Hub` and returns a `ZSink` which publishes each element to that `Hub`.

 In the following example, the `sink` consumes elements of the `producer` stream and publishes them to the `hub`.
 We have two consumers that are subscribed to that hub and they are taking its elements forever: